Tag Archive for: Paul Aspelin REALTOR®

 Determining What to Keep

 moving preparation boxes piled in the hallwayThis whole process is emotional.
 We started with the easy decisions first.
 Things we didn’t use anymore or were outdated.
 Things we knew for sure we didn’t want or need anymore.
-Afterall, we were moving from a 2600 SF home with a full basement and three-car garage to a home of half the size.
-We knew we wanted to downsize, and we looked forward to getting rid of stuff.
+After all, we were moving from a 2600 SF home with a full basement and three-car garage to a home of half the size.
+Knowing we would be downsizing, we actually looked forward to getting rid of stuff.
 It was very gratifying to see an empty surface or sparsely filled cabinet.

 When I came across an item that we had more attachment to, like family photo albums, I waited to make a decision on those.
 I wanted to do all the easy stuff first, then come back to the more difficult, time-consuming things.

 Clothing was pretty simple.
-If I hadn’t warn something during that season, and it wasn’t for special occasions, I donated it.
+If I hadn’t worn something during that season, and it wasn’t for special occasions, I donated it.
 I eliminated items that had limitations, like items I would only wear around the house.
 I kept one pair of black heels and black sandals and will only buy dresses that go with black footwear in the future.
-I work from home, so that was easy.
+Working from home made that an easy decision.

-We had way too many towels.
-I do laundry each week, so why do I need more than a week’s worth of any one type of clothing?
+There were way too many towels, and we do laundry each week, so why do I need more than a week’s worth of any one type of clothing?
 10 pairs of black socks, nope, 2-3 will do.
 You get the idea.
 I kept a variety but not a large quantity of any one thing.

 Difficult Decisions